Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 149/Christie's
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 149/Christie's/Newspaper reports from 1882

 No. 3 - Chemin montant.